PatrickRoberts93/patrickroberts93.github.io/_posts/2017-04-20-css-grid-at-canberra-frontend-meetup.markdown

 date:   2017-04-21
 categories: jekyll update
 ---
-A few nights ago I attented the Canberra Front End Meetup at Oakton and gave a presentation on CSS Grid.
+A few nights ago I attended the Canberra Front End Meetup at Oakton and gave a presentation on CSS Grid.
 I had a really great time getting to know everyone and I think my presentation went down pretty well.
 There was also a talk on how to build an app for Slack by Tim Berman that was very interesting, definitely something I should look a bit more into.

-If you live or work nearby I highly reccommend you come along to the next meetup, a greant bunch of people and I got plenty of ideas for my next project.
+If you live or work nearby I highly recommend you come along to the next meetup, a great bunch of people and I got plenty of ideas for my next project.
 It was well worth while.
 I've pasted a link to the Meetup page below and also a copy of my slides from my presentation, hopefully there is some useful information in there!

 <br/>
 <a href="https://www.meetup.com/Canberra-Front-End/">Canberra Front End Meetup</a><br/>